sapo/Ink/CONTRIBUTING.md

 Our documentation is built with [Jekyll](http://jekyllrb.com/).
 Get familiar with it.

-1. Changes to the documentation must me submitted to the ``gh-pages``branch.
+1. Changes to the documentation must me submitted to [this separate repository](https://github.com/sapo/Ink-doc/).